itobey/fddb-exporter/docs/details/mcp-server.md

 Every prompt resolves its dates on the server and writes them into the text as concrete ISO dates.
 An assistant works from whatever it believes today is, which is regularly a day or more stale — a "review of last week" anchored on the wrong date quietly reviews the wrong week.

+Two of them also adapt to the [export tools](#export-tools-optional).
+With write tools off, `logging_hygiene_check` hands you the list of gaps and says plainly that the server cannot fill them.
+With write tools on, it — and `weekly_nutrition_review` — instead instructs the assistant to call `export_missing_days` for the range and report what came back, which turns "here is what is missing" into "here is what was missing".
+The hygiene check's default range is 90 days while an export call repairs at most 14, so the prompt also tells the assistant not to loop: past that it hands you the list and points at the Web UI or the REST API.